robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ---

-**Business Task Q2**
+**Business Task 2**

 Is there a relationship between the number of projects employees are assigned, and overall job dissatisfaction?
 Is there an ideal amount of projects, where employees show consistent satisfaction?

-The data shows that this is a large contributor to employee attrition, with a definite correlation between too few or too many projects and employee attrition.
+The data shows that this is a large contributor to employee satisfaction levels, with a definite correlation between too few or too many projects and employee satisfaction.

 Suggestions are as follows:

-- Where applicable, assign projects from employees who have 6 projects to employees who have 2 or 3 projects, which should reduce attrition in both 2 and 6 project cases.
+- Where applicable, assign projects from employees who have 6 or 7 projects to employees who have 2 or 3 projects, which should improve satisfaction in 2, 6 and 7 project cases.

-- Never have an employee work on 7 projects as it is a guarantee that they will leave the company
+- Never have an employee work on 7 projects as it is a guarantee that they will be dissatisfied and leave the company.

 - Aim to assign 3, 4 or 5 projects per employee.

 ---

-**Business Task Q3**
+**Business Task 3**

 How does time spent at the company affect overall job satisfaction?

 With employee satisfaction dropping from the 2 year tenure mark to the lowest point at 4 years, it would be advised to look for answers at the 4 year tenure mark.

 To combat the low satisfaction score at the 4 year mark: